+The list is used to validate the information reported on the People First timesheet.
+If an employee who claims extra hours is not on the list, the Central Office Payroll Staff will contact the appropriate director or District Transportation Support Manager to verify if the employee should be included.
 Payments will be made in a lump sum on the first or second supplemental payroll following the pay period the hours are worked and the timesheet is approved.
-Any inquiries regarding payment status or questions regarding the extraordinary pay approval process should be directed to the Central Office Payroll Office at the email address Payroll.Accounting@dot.state.fl.us.
+Any inquiries regarding payment status may be sent to the email address Payroll.Accounting@dot.state.fl.us.
+Any questions regarding the 1016/1017 process should be directed to the Central Office Payroll.